Groenlo, Netherlands, 16 November 2017

 The Identification Systems business unit (security, traffic and parking solutions) is set to once again post increased revenue across the entire unit.

 The Library Solutions business unit (RFID systems for libraries) has refined the focus of its product range, and this is expected to result in lower revenue for 2017.
 The unit’s activities will be transferred to the Retail business unit as of 1 January 2018, since there is significant overlap between the two units’ product portfolios.
 This should increase the efficiency and effectiveness of product development and back-office support.
 A dedicated team in the Retail business unit will further develop the strategy of using RFID technology to make libraries smarter and more innovative.
-This organisational change will not involve additional costs.
+This organizational change will not involve additional costs.

 Revenue posted by the Light Controls business unit (power electronics and control systems for the lighting industry) is expected to remain below 2016 levels, partly due to the unexpected delay of the law requiring seagoing vessels to have ballast water treatment systems.
-However, the business unit’s revenue has also been affected by poor sales of explosion-proof lighting in the offshore and petrochemical sectors due to unfavourable market conditions.
+However, the business unit’s revenue has also been affected by poor sales of explosion-proof lighting in the offshore and petrochemical sectors due to unfavorable market conditions.
 The number of light points managed using the Luxon light management system continues to increase this year.

 Improved market conditions in the dairy farming sector have significantly boosted the revenue posted by Livestock Management (automation of livestock management processes based on identification of individual animals), and the business unit has also won several major contracts in the pig farming sector.
 At the time of writing, it was not clear which of these projects could be incorporated as revenue in the 2017 figures.